jcreech72/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? in the variable called task_duration
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? create_table(), drop_table(), insert_pet (process, name, breed), process_one(), process_two(), process_three(), recreate_database()
 1. In general, what does each function do?
+Organizes the code into defined variables or input fields.
+The code can be reused.
-1. Where does the execution begin?
+1. Where does the execution begin? at the if __name__ == "__main__": statement
 1. How many processes do we start?
+3 processes are started if the task duration = 0
 1. How many records does each process insert?
+Each process enters 2 records for a total of 6 records since there are 3 processes.

 In this first run, we start 3 processes, each inserting 2 records into a shared database